 What did Jude Bellingham shout after rescuing England with last-second equaliser?

-Jude Bellingham saved England from an embarrassing defeat to Slovakia with a stunning last-minute overhead kick to force extra time in the last-16 of Euro 2024 - before yelling “who else?!” to the fans.
+Jude Bellingham said his goal celebration was him hitting back at “rubbish” being spoken as he saved England from an embarrassing defeat to Slovakia with a stunning last-minute overhead kick.

 The 21-year-old Real Madrid superstar rescued Gareth Southgate’s side with a 95th minute equaliser, scored as he leaped to connect with a remarkable overhead kick in the dying seconds of normal time.